 Konami, I beg of you: please put all of these games — canon only, if that’s easier — into one massive collection and release it for this console generation and the next.
 You had a good start with the Metal Gear Solid Legacy Collection (even if it was a little half-baked PS3 exclusive and now pretty difficult to find as a complete package), but for the sake of the preservation of the franchise, working something out and releasing a giant compendium of all of the Snakes’ greatest hits is a must.

 Now that the series is effectively complete with Kojima “moving on”, there needs to be a jumping-on point for potential new fans.
-Canonically, the best place to start is Snake Eater, but that can only be found on the previous gen, or through Xbox One’s backwards compatibility.
-Even if a new player manages to dust off old copies of Snake Eater and Peace Walker before eventually picking up The Phantom Pain for whichever platform, they would still either have to overcome the aged nature of Metal Gear Solid or buy Twin Snakes and a Gamecube for a pretty penny to continue with the franchise.
-This is only to discuss a few entries in the series and it’s already become quite complex.
+Canonically, the best place to start is Snake Eater, but that can only be found on the previous gen, or through Xbox One’s backwards compatibility (or at least until it’s remade).
+Even if a new player manages to dust off old copies of Snake Eater and Peace Walker before eventually picking up The Phantom Pain for whichever platform, they would still either have to overcome the aged nature of Metal Gear Solid or buy Twin Snakes and a GameCube for a pretty penny to continue with the franchise.

 Metal Gear Solid is a groundbreaking series that deserves to be remembered by everyone in the most complete, easily accessible way possible without having to scour eBay and blowing the dust off of SCART leads.
 Konami, though your relationship with its creator and fans may have soured considerably over the past four or five years, the best way to make amends is to give Metal Gear Solid the collection it deserves and one that ensures it endures.
 Panic Button are pretty busy right now, but I’m sure they could squeeze you in.

 This article was initially published in 2019 but updated in November 2021 to reflect the growing calls for proper ports and remasters within the community.